CPrompt/pyTimeWall/README.md

 	c.
 Copy that URL and paste it in the pyTimeWall.py file.
 An example URL has been supplied.

-2. Edit the TimeWall.sh file
+2. Edit the pyTimeWall.py file

 	a.
-Here we need to change the path to the pyTimeWall.py file so that bash calls the file correctly
-	b.
-Make the TimeWall.sh file executable (i.e. chmod a+x TimeWall.sh)
+Make the pyTimeWall.py file executable (i.e. chmod a+x pyTimeWall.py)

 3. Add to crontab

 	a.
 Open a terminal and edit cron as : crontab -e

 	b.
-Add an entry in cron to call the TimeWall.sh script every hour i.e. 0 * * * * /path/to/TimeWall.sh >/dev/null 2&1
+Add an entry in cron to call the pyTimeWall.py script every hour i.e. 0 * * * * /path/to/TimeWall.sh >/dev/null 2&1